 Mr. Buffett will on occasion utilize Berkshire personnel and/or have Berkshire pay for minor items such as postage or phone calls that are personal.
 Mr. Buffett reimburses Berkshire for these costs by making an annual payment to Berkshire in an amount that is equal to or greater than the costs that Berkshire has incurred on his behalf.
-During 2018, Mr. Buffett reimbursed Berkshire \$50,000.
+During 2019, Mr. Buffett reimbursed Berkshire \$50,000.
 Berkshire provides personal and home security services for Mr. Buffett.
-The cost for these services was approximately \$290,000 in 2018.
+The cost for these services was \$274,773 in 2019.
 Berkshire's Board of Directors believe that in light of Mr. Buffett's critical role as Berkshire's CEO and given that Mr. Buffett spends a significant amount of his time while at home on Berkshire business matters that such costs represent bona fide business expenses.
 None of Berkshire's named executive officers use Company cars or belong to clubs to which the Company pays dues.
-It should also be noted that neither Mr. Buffett nor Mr. Munger utilizes corporate-owned aircraft for personal use.
+It should also be noted that neither Mr. Buffett nor Mr. Munger utilize corporate-owned aircraft for personal use.
 Each of them is personally a fractional NetJets owner, paying standard rates, and they use Berkshire-owned aircraft for business purposes only.

 Factors considered by Mr. Buffett in setting the compensation for Mr. Abel, Mr. Jain and Mr. Hamburg are typically subjective, such as his perception of each of their performance and any changes in functional responsibility.
-Until the appointments on January 9, 2018 of Mr. Abel and Mr. Jain as Berkshire Vice Chairmen, Mr. Buffett set the compensation for each of the CEOs of Berkshire's significant operating businesses.
+Prior to the appointments of Mr. Abel and Mr. Jain as Berkshire Vice Chairmen in 2018, Mr. Buffett set the compensation for each of the CEOs of Berkshire's significant operating businesses.
 He utilized many different incentive arrangements, with their terms dependent on such elements as the economic potential or capital intensity of the business.
 The incentives could be large and were always tied to the operating results for which the CEO had authority.
 These incentives were related to measures over which the CEO has control.
-Mr. Buffett will continue to set the compensation for Mr. Abel and Mr Jain.
-However, beginning in 2018, it has been the responsibility of Mr. Jain to set the compensation for the CEOs of Berkshire's insurance businesses and the responsibility of Mr. Abel to set the compensation for the CEOs of Berkshire's insurance businesses and the responsibility of Mr. Abel to set the compensation for the CEOs of Berkshire's insurance businesses and the responsibility of Mr. Abel to set the compensation for the CEOs of Berkshire's insurance businesses and the responsibility of Mr. Abel to set the compensation for the CEOs of Berkshire's insurance businesses and the responsibility of Mr. Abel to set the compensation for the CEOs of Berkshire's insurance businesses and the responsibility of Mr. Buffett.
+Mr. Buffett continues to set the compensation for Mr. Abel and Mr Jain.
+However, since 2018, it has been the responsibility of Mr. Jain to set the compensation for the CEOs of Berkshire's insurance businesses and the responsibility of Mr. Abel to set the compensation for the CEOs of Berkshire's other businesses.
+Mr. Jain and Mr. Abel use the same general criteria as had been used by Mr. Buffett.

-The following table discloses the compensation received for the three years ended December 31, 2018 by the Corporation's Chief Executive Officer, its other executive officer and its Chief Financial Officer.
+The following table discloses the compensation received for the three years ended December 31, 2019 by the Corporation's Chief Executive Officer, its other executive officers and its Chief Financial Officer.